Identifying microservice boundaries

 From domain model to microservices

-In the previous chapter, we defined a set of bounded contexts for the Drone Delivery application.
+In the previous article, we defined a set of bounded contexts for a Drone Delivery application.
 Then we looked more closely at one of these bounded contexts, the Shipping bounded context, and identified a set of entities, aggregates, and domain services for that bounded context.

 Now we're ready to go from domain model to application design.
 Here's an approach that you can use to derive microservices from the domain model.